githubapnic/Ubuntu/labs/tls/shodan_search_tls.md

 ![apnic](images/apnic_logo.png)

-# LAB :: Use Shodan.io to research TLS
+# LAB: Research TLS using Shodan and other tools
 * In this example we are using apnictraining.net as domain name.
 * \# super user command.
 * $ normal user command.